CleverComponents/Clever-Internet-Suite-Tutorials/WakeOnLANSample/README.md

 # Wake up on LAN

-The WakeOnLANSample.dpr project represents a code example for the [Wake up on LAN](https://www.clevercomponents.com/portal/kb/a54/wake-up-on-lan.aspx) tutorial.
+The WakeOnLANSample project represents a code example for the [Wake up on LAN](https://www.clevercomponents.com/portal/kb/a54/wake-up-on-lan.aspx) tutorial.

 Allows a computer to be turned on or awakened by a network message.